Which are the best matched betting bank accounts and other payment methods to use in 2019?

 Debit and credit cards

 The most common form of payment method, credit and debit cards are accepted at pretty much every online bookie.
+You’ll also have access to the majority of promotions and free bets.

 I recommend you use a Visa, Mastercard or Maestro as these are the most popular card companies.
 There are others such as American Express, but you’re more limited on which bookies you can use.